 Let’s take a closer look at some of the latest findings on the ways both playing and listening to music can enhance the form and function of your brain.

-Musicians Have Bigger, Better Brains
+Why Musicians Have Healthier Brains

 If you want evidence of how music affects the brain, it makes sense to look at the brains of those who play a lot of music — professional musicians.

 Brain scans show that their brains are different than those of non-musicians.